Sonny Rollins + 3

-Sonny Rollins + 3 is an album by jazz saxophonist Sonny Rollins, released on the Milestone label in 1995, featuring performances by Rollins with Bob Cranshaw, Stephen Scott, Jack DeJohnette, Tommy Flanagan and Al Foster.
+Sonny Rollins + 3 is a studio album by jazz saxophonist Sonny Rollins, released on the Milestone label in 1995, featuring performances by Rollins with Bob Cranshaw, Stephen Scott, Jack DeJohnette, Tommy Flanagan and Al Foster.

 Reception

 The AllMusic review by Scott Yanow states: "Rollins is in wonderful form, stretching out on two basic originals and five standards....
 This studio set captures the excitement of a Sonny Rollins concert and is highly recommended."